Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 ### Experience

 I have independently developed blockchain projects and collaborated with fellow Davidson students on various in-class assignments and independent project ideas.
 My passion for blockchain has driven me to explore innovative solutions and contribute to the growing decentralized finance (DeFi) landscape.
+I am also currently working for an Ad Tech startup, helping build out some software and automation solutions this Spring.
 In addition to my academic pursuits, I have competed at the Division 1 level in wrestling, which has instilled in me a strong sense of discipline and perseverance.